Federal Drug Trafficking and Conspiracy Lawyer

 For example, the IRS has thus far this year conducted 955 financial investigations resulting in 872 indictments that led to 580 individuals being sentenced to an average of 71 months in prison.

 A typical FBI drug trafficking investigation was recently announced in Portland, Oregon.
-In that case, federal prosecutors brought an indictment that charged 24 defendants in a conspiracy to manufacture, distribute and possess with the intent to distribute methamphetamine and a conspiracy to commit money laundering.
+In that case, federal prosecutors brought an indictment that charged 24 defendants with a conspiracy to manufacture, distribute and possess with the intent to distribute methamphetamine and a conspiracy to commit money laundering.

-The FBI and federal prosecutors said the conspiracy involved “a vast drug trafficking conspiracy in which drug cartels, criminal organizations and gangs were sourcing a large drug trafficking organization operating within Washington County, Oregon with hundreds of pounds of methamphetamine, which in turn was being sold to other drug distributors within the area.”
+The FBI and federal prosecutors said the conspiracy involved “a vast drug trafficking conspiracy in which drug cartels, criminal organizations, and gangs were sourcing a large drug trafficking organization operating within Washington County, Oregon, with hundreds of pounds of methamphetamine, which in turn was being sold to other drug distributors within the area.”

 Federal Criminal Drug Conspiracy Defense Lawyer

 The John T. Law Firm is proud to defend individuals caught up in these often over-expansive federal drug trafficking investigations.
 We know that many injustices occur in the name of the government’s war on terror.